When choosing a cot for your new baby you could do worse than giving some thought to cot safety standards UK.

-When it comes to buying a cot for your baby to sleep in, we often have a number of priorities.
+When it comes to buying a cot we often have a number of priorities.
 First thoughts might be aesthetic. i.e. does it match with the decor, is it a certain style (modern, minimalist, Victorian, Edwardian).
-However, what really matters is safety in use.
+However, what really matters is safety in use and this is when you should consider cot safety standards UK.

-What are cot safety standards and what do they mean?
+What are cot safety standards UK and what do they mean?

 Cot safety tips.